rust-lang/rfcs/0000-virtual.md

 (I feel the syntax could be nicer here, any ideas?)

-Nested items must specify formal and actual type parameters.
+Nested structs must specify formal and actual type parameters.
 The outer items' type parameters must be given between `<>` after a `:` (similar to the inheritance notation, but no need to name the outer item).
 E.g.,